johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/README.md

 ## Brief Overview of Templates in the Vital Design System

-!> **IMPORTANT:** Please note that the _Product Detail Page_ and the _Product Listing Page_
-templates are not yet available for use.

 * [Generic Template](./Generic): A basic page with three slots for content and one for breadcrumbs.
-* [Product Detail Page](./ProductDetailPage): A page oriented to showcase a product and details about the specific product.
-* [Product Listing Page](./ProductListingPage): A landing page allowing the user to interact with and filter available products.

 ## Governance vs Flexibility of Templates